 Boston Team Building Activities

-Having servied 250,000 clients during three decades, Venture Up remains the top team building events provider, with programs in the U.S. and abroad.
+Having served 250,000 clients during three decades, Venture Up remains the top team building events provider, with programs in the U.S. and abroad.

 Popular team building activities in Boston include:

-About 80 percent of our team building business involves corporate clients, who prove that word of mouth is the greatest advertising.
+About 80 percent of our team building business in Boston and around the world involves corporate clients, who prove that word of mouth is the greatest advertising.
 We also work with many government and non-profit groups; school districts, charities, and federal agencies, such as the FBI, U.S. Secret Service, and U.S. Special Forces.

 Many of our team building clients are also winners of the J. D. Power & Associates Award — and J. D. Power & Associates itself is on our client list.
 Venture Up also has a long-standing track record working with Fortune 100 firms, and with people of all shapes, sizes, physical abilities and cultural backgrounds.
 Team Building groups range in sizes range from 8 to 1,000 or more.
 US Duns # 148821721

 - The first lighthouse was built in Boston in 1716.